lambdaclass/starknet_in_rust/README.md

 ```bash
 $ make test
 ```
-Take into account that some tests use the [RPC State Reader](#rpc-state-reader) so you need a full-node instance or an Infura API key.
+Take into account that some tests use the [RPC State Reader](#rpc-state-reader) so you need a full-node instance.

 ### RPC State Reader